skiqqy/.dotfiles/README.md

 My setups used for my raspberry pi's/ VM's etc

 ## __INSTALLING__
-clone the repo, then
+clone the repo, then follow the instructions below, note when if it looks fozen when vim opens, vim just isnt buffering because it is in a non-buffering state, simply wait for the install to finish (depending on your internet speed, max 30 seconds for all the plugins to be downloaded)
-* To install both vim and bashrc configs:
+* To install everything (vim, bash, zsh)
 ````
 make
 ````

 ---

-* To just install vim configs, note when complete, open vim (a warning complaining about 'gruvbox' will show, just hit enter), then type `:PlugInstall`, wait for it to finish installing (approx 20 seconds max).
-Then close vim (:q twice, too close both panes).
-To check that it was installed correctly just type `vim`, and it should now look like the image below, if there are [?] glyphs you must then change your terminal font to one of the installed powerline fonts, i personally use 'hack'
+* To just install vim configs, Note when the installation is complete, open vim, if there are [?] glyphs you must then change your terminal font to one of the installed powerline fonts, I personally use 'hack'.
 ````
 make vim
 ````